Chris Jericho: Teaming and feuding with Christian (2002–2004)

 After his feud with Cena ended, Jericho moved to the Raw brand on the July 29 episode of Raw, unwilling to work for SmackDown!
 General Manager Stephanie McMahon.
-Upon his arrival to the brand, he initiated a feud with Ric Flair, leading to a match at SummerSlam, which Jericho lost.
+Upon his arrival to the brand, he initiated a feud with Ric Flair, leading to a match at SummerSlam on August 25, which Jericho lost.
 On the September 16 episode of Raw, he won the WWE Intercontinental Championship for the fifth time from Rob Van Dam, before losing the title to Kane two weeks later on Raw.
 He then later formed a tag team with Christian, with whom he won the World Tag Team Championship by defeating Kane and The Hurricane on the October 14 episode of Raw.
-Christian and Jericho lost the titles to Booker T and Goldust in a fatal four-way elimination match, involving the teams of The Dudley Boyz, and William Regal and Lance Storm at Armageddon.
+Christian and Jericho lost the titles to Booker T and Goldust in a fatal four-way elimination match, involving the teams of The Dudley Boyz, and William Regal and Lance Storm at Armageddon on December 15.

-On the January 13 episode of Raw, Jericho won an over-the-top-rope challenge against Kane, Rob Van Dam, and Batista to select his entry number for the Royal Rumble match.
+On the January 13, 2003 episode of Raw, Jericho won an over-the-top-rope challenge against Kane, Rob Van Dam, and Batista to select his entry number for the Royal Rumble match on January 19.
 He chose number two in order to start the match with Shawn Michaels, who had challenged him to prove Jericho's claims that he was better than Michaels.
 After Michaels's entrance, Jericho entered as the second participant.
 Christian, in Jericho's attire, appeared while the real Jericho attacked Shawn from behind.
 He eliminated Michaels shortly afterward, but Michaels got his revenge later in the match by causing Test to eliminate Jericho.
 Jericho spent the most time of any other wrestler in that same Royal Rumble.
-Jericho simultaneously feuded with Test, Michaels, and Jeff Hardy, defeating Hardy at No Way Out.
-Jericho and Michaels fought again at WrestleMania XIX, which Michaels won.
+Jericho simultaneously feuded with Test, Michaels, and Jeff Hardy, defeating Hardy at No Way Out on February 23.
+Jericho and Michaels fought again at WrestleMania XIX on March 30, which Michaels won.
 Jericho, however, attacked Michaels with a low blow after the match following an embrace.